All Episodes

 The exact line in the memo said Mr. Steele gathered much of his information from Russian government sources inside of Russia.

-Anyway, Christopher Steele was a no-show yesterday for a long requested deposition in London in connection with a multimillion dollar libel case brought against Bud Buzzfeed.
+Anyway, Christopher Steele was a no-show yesterday for a long-requested deposition in London in connection with a multi-million dollar libel case brought against BuzzFeed.

-Now Evan Frey Witzer is a Boston-based attorney that's representing a Russian tech tycoon in this uh multi-million dollar civil litigation described Monday in UK court action to the Fox News.
+Now, Evan Frey Witzer is a Boston-based attorney that's representing a Russian tech tycoon in this multi-million dollar civil litigation described Monday in UK court action to Fox News.

-My understanding is Mr. Steele's lawyers spent a good deal of their time arguing, arguing why they thought that Steele should not be required to sit for a deposition, and that ultimately the court took the entire matter under advisement.
+My understanding is Mr. Steele's lawyers spent a good deal of their time arguing why they thought that Steele should not be required to sit for a deposition and that ultimately the court took the entire matter under advisement.

 We have pointed out that he's spoken to anyone who's willing to listen, every journalist and the FBI.

-And Steele's business partner, a guy by the name of Chris Burroughs declined Fox News' request for an interview in an email stating, I regret that for a number of reasons Christopher Steele is not available to speak on or off the record about this subject.
+And Steele's business partner, a guy by the name of Chris Burroughs, declined Fox News's request for an interview in an email stating, I regret that for a number of reasons, Christopher Steele is not available to speak on or off the record about this subject.

 I bet he's not.

-One other piece of information, according to MBC News, the FBI director Christopher Ray has acknowledged for the first time that the corruption that was uncovered by the Justice Department, that the Inspector General Michael Horowitz, again, we're expecting the IG report to come out sometime in March, is so serious that this is what prompted Ray to confront his top deputy, Andrew McCabe, with some of the findings, which then caused McCabe to resign.
+Now, one other piece of information, according to NBC News, the FBI Director Christopher Wray has acknowledged for the first time that the corruption that was uncovered by the Justice Department, that the Inspector General Michael Horowitz, again, we're expecting the IG report to come out sometime in March, is so serious that this is what prompted Ray to confront his top deputy, Andrew McCabe, with some of the findings, which then caused McCabe to resign.

-This is NBC News saying that Ray made it clear in a message sent to all Bureau employees on Monday night that Andrew McCabe's decision to step aside was the result of the forthcoming information to be detailed in an inspector general report according to a copy of the message obtained by MBC News.
+This is NBC News saying that Ray made it clear in a message sent to all bureau employees on Monday night that Andrew McCabe's decision to step aside was the result of the forthcoming information to be detailed in an Inspector General report, according to a copy of the message obtained by NBC News.

-And Ray alluded to having seen aspects of the IG's report into the way the FBI handled the investigation in the Hillary's email server.
+And Ray alluded to having seen aspects of the IG's report into the way the FBI handled the investigation into Hillary's email server.

 So we have a lot more to come there.

-And uh I'm gonna explain something in the next half hour.
+And I'm going to explain something in the next half hour.

-I'm gonna explain that if let's flip the script.
+I'm going to explain that let's flip the script.

 You know, we have everybody in the media is attacking Sean Hannity.